vinhnx/Laden/README.md

 1. In Xcode (11+), open your project and navigate to `File > Swift Packages > Add Package Dependency...`
 2. Paste the repository URL (`https://github.com/vinhnx/Laden`) and click Next.
 3. For Rules, select Branch (with branch set to `main`).
-4. Click Finish to resolve package into your Xcode project.
+4. Click `Finish` to resolve package into your Xcode target.

 ### Usage